NCAS-CMS/cfdm/docs/source/class.rst

    cfdm.DomainAxis
    cfdm.FieldAncillary

-These classes inherit directly from their `cfdm.core` counterparts.
-For example, `cfdm.AuxiliaryCoordinate` inherits `cfdm.core.AuxiliaryCoordinate`.

 Construct component classes
 ---------------------------

+Each of these classes represents a particular component found in a subset of construct classes.
+They inherit directly from their `cfdm.core` counterparts.
+For example, `cfdm.Bounds` inherits `cfdm.core.Bounds`.

 .. autosummary::
    :nosignatures: